MicrosoftDocs/globalization/globalization/input/traditional-chinese-ime.md

 # Traditional Chinese IME

-If you need to enter some text in Traditional Chinese, Windows includes several IMEs to let you enter text using Traditional Chinese characters while using a typical keyboard with 101-105 keys and keeping English as your Windows display language.
+If you need to enter some text in Traditional Chinese, Windows includes several Input Method Editors (IMEs) to let you enter text using Traditional Chinese characters while using a typical keyboard with 101-105 keys and keeping English as your Windows display language.

 This article discusses the Microsoft Quick and Bopomofo IMEs.
 Quick is also known as Simplified CangJie.
 It lets users enter a character’s first and the last stroke used in the full CangJie system and then pick a character from the conversion candidate window.
 Bopomofo (also known as Zhuyin) is a phonetic system.
 Users type the phonemes of the Chinese character.